Leofltt/Kairos/README.md

 `cd` into the repository folder

-`stack build`
+`cabal install` (or build with stack if so you prefer)

-run `csound kairos.csd` from within a terminal window or from within CsoundQt
+run `csound kairos.csd` from a terminal window or from your favorite editor

 while csound is running, open another terminal window in the same folder and run `ghci`